Electronic engineering: industry sector overview

 - Electronics are so important in society that you have opportunities to influence people’s daily lives.

 - Power systems

-Michael Page is a principal systems architect.
+Thanks to Michael Page for his help with this article.
+Michael is a principal systems architect.
 He has an MEng in electrical and electronics engineering from Loughborough University.